ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-type-updates.md

 | Roll-up | A collection of patches that is grouped for ease of download and deployment. |
 | VA upgrade | Updates for a virtual appliance, which the vendor considers an upgrade. |
 | VIB | A single software package. |
-{: caption="Table 1.
-VMware software update terms and definitions" caption-side="bottom"}
+{: caption="VMware software update terms and definitions" caption-side="bottom"}

 ## Related links
 {: #vum-type-updates-related}